dustywhite7/pythonMikkeli/courseSlides/11 - Cross Validation.md

 ---

+# Thought Exercise: How similar are twins, really?

+---

 # How to Overfit - Model Complexity

 We can also overfit a model by choosing a model of high complexity